MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidnonsendableto-canonical-property.md

 ## Remarks

-The value for each attendee is the **PR_DISPLAY_NAME** ( [PidTagDisplayName](pidtagdisplayname-canonical-property.md)) property of the attendee's Address Book.
+The value for each attendee is the **PR_DISPLAY_NAME** ([PidTagDisplayName](pidtagdisplayname-canonical-property.md)) property of the attendee's Address Book.
 Separate entries must be delimited by a semicolon followed by a space.
 This property is not required.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)